Best Stocks By Dividend Yield

 If you look for companies with at least 1.5 times free cash flow cover, about two thirds of earnings and free cash flow will be used to pay the dividend – leaving you with a margin of safety for a potential short-term drop in cash flow.

-^This offer is limited to new clients and cannot be used in combination with any other promotional offers and cannot be used to extend an existing Investor Membership.
+^The free 4-week trial offer is limited to new clients and cannot be used to extend an existing Investor Membership.
 One free trial per household.
 Morningstar is licensed to provide our subscription service to Australian residents only.

 Legal Notices Privacy Policy Regulatory Disclosures Global Contacts